 A 90 degree turn away is this monstrous beauty.
 If any rock wall can simultaneously exhibit power and grace, this one does.
 The thin separation between vertical and horizontal basalt is apparent.

 Another 90 degree turn and this is the rock you see:

 It is breathtaking.
+And it reminds me of a wizard's hat.
 The eye naturally looks behind and above to see more amazing rock formations beyond.